Rho, a startup bank aimed at high-growth businesses, raises $15M Series A led by M13 Ventures – TechCrunch

 In a statement, Cook said: “At Rho, we are dedicated to empowering the teams that run today’s growing companies.
 We’ve developed the modern commercial banking platform built around the way companies operate today: distributed, team-oriented, transparent and built for scale.
 Rho AP is the next step on our mission to help teams work better together with money.”

-Latif Peracha, General Partner at M13 and board member at Rho said: “We knew Rho had product-market fit when we discovered that several of our portfolio companies which span different sectors and sizes chose Rho for their banking needs.
+Latif Peracha, general partner at M13 and board member at Rho said: “We knew Rho had product-market fit when we discovered that several of our portfolio companies which span different sectors and sizes chose Rho for their banking needs.
 We believe there is an opportunity to build a powerful brand in business banking that treats the enterprise – and specifically, the CFO – as a consumer, and Rho has done that with a fully integrated product that makes managing a business much easier.”

 Wheldon said: “Having built and scaled multiple businesses, I’d always found that commercial banking was a major point of friction.
 Rho is empowering the whole organization to work better together by removing the silos and bottlenecks associated with finance.”